-Alpenzoo opens at 9 a.m. each day and closes between 5 p.m. and 6 p.m., depending on season.
-It's only a 30-minute walk from city center, but most visitors take the shuttle bus from Maria-Theresien-Strasse or the lift from the Hungerburg cable car.
-Entry costs around €8 EUR (approximately $11 USD) with reduced ticket prices for kids and students.
-This attraction is also included in the Innsbruck Card.
-For more information, check out the park's website.
+Alpenzoo opens at 9 a.m. each day and closes between 5 p.m. and 6 p.m., depending on the season.
+You can reach the zoo via foot – it's about a 20-minute walk from the city center – or by bus from the Marktplatz.
+Entrance tickets cost 12 euros for adults (about $13.50), 6 euros (about $6.75) for youths ages 6 to 15 and 2.50 euros (about $3) for kids ages 4 and 5.
+This attraction is also covered by the Innsbruck Card.
+For more information, check out the zoo's website.